0nix/ggj21/twine/evidence_questioning.md

 You relate to Lieutenant Bryce and Sergeant Bayer that, from the way Leitzka had spoken, there may had been some tampering of the production reports for The People's Electronics Fabricant.
 Namely, their production numbers.
 The expression "made like thieves" could apply to several different contexts, including in this case a probable cause to investigate Albert Hassel's and Gerhart Kleiner's involvement in day-to-day operation.
 It may be indicative of, at the very least, a deliberate change in policy that has not been approved by the Ministry of Labor, or any officially sanctioned policy by The Party.

-You did not even have time to draw an additional breath of stale air before Lt.
-Bryce slid his chair backwards, stood up and started to pack his belongings, motioning to leave.
-Sergeant Bayer looks at him dumbfounded, his arms crossed, as if he had committed some egregious faux pas.
-You didn't even know yourself if you were to stand up or sit, since both officers had a completely different idea of what to do next.
+You did not even have time to draw an additional breath of stale air before Lieutenant Bryce slid his chair backwards, stood up and started to pack his belongings, motioning to leave.
+Sergeant Bayer looks at him dumbfounded, his arms crossed, as if the Lieutenant had thrown up on the table at a wedding.
+You didn't even know yourself if you were to stand up, or sit, since both officers gave you completely different queues about what to do next.

 "May I ask why are you getting up Lieutenant?"
 Sergeant Bayer asks with an inquisitional tone of voice with a sting of authority, a mother catching her child in-fraganti scribbling on the walls. /n/n Lt.
 Bryce looks at you, then at Sergeant Bryce, then at you, then at the Sergeant again.
 You can't tell if this is some kind of act or if he's genuinely confused.
 "You-you-you're not leaving Bayer?" he asks. /n/n "No I'm not, Lieutenant" Sergeant Bayer responds dryly, leaning on the last word and making sure he enunciated every syllable.
 "And neither are you, we have not discussed this piece of evidence in any capacity."